New York Community Bancorp Inc. (NYCB) Shares Up Despite Recent Market Volatility

-New York Community Bancorp Inc. (NYSE: NYCB)’s stock price has increased by 3.95 compared to its previous closing price of 8.61.
-Nevertheless, the company has seen a 36.85% surge in its stock price over the last five trading sessions.
+New York Community Bancorp Inc. (NYSE: NYCB)’s stock price has increased by 1.56 compared to its previous closing price of 9.00.
+However, the company has seen a 4.34% increase in its stock price over the last five trading sessions.

 Is It Worth Investing in New York Community Bancorp Inc. (NYSE: NYCB) Right Now?

-The price-to-earnings ratio for New York Community Bancorp Inc. (NYSE: NYCB) is above average at 7.09x.
-The 36-month beta value for NYCB is also noteworthy at 1.05.
-There are mixed opinions on the stock, with 11 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 rating it as “hold,” and 0 rating it as “sell.”
+New York Community Bancorp Inc. (NYSE: NYCB) has a higher price-to-earnings ratio of 7.24x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.05.
+Analysts have mixed views on the stock, with 11 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for NYCB is $10.81, which is $1.88 above than the current price.
-The public float for NYCB is 672.89M, and at present, short sellers hold a 3.07% of that float.
-The average trading volume of NYCB on March 27, 2023 was 14.20M shares.
+The average price point forecasted by analysts for New York Community Bancorp Inc. (NYCB) is $10.92, which is $1.69 above the current market price.
+The public float for NYCB is 672.89M, and currently, short sellers hold a 3.07% ratio of that float.
+The average trading volume of NYCB on March 30, 2023 was 14.51M shares.

 NYCB’s Market Performance

-The stock of New York Community Bancorp Inc. (NYCB) has seen a 36.85% increase in the past week, with a -0.89% drop in the past month, and a 2.40% gain in the past quarter.
-The volatility ratio for the week is 6.82%, and the volatility levels for the past 30 days are at 5.75% for NYCB.
-The simple moving average for the last 20 days is 10.74% for NYCB stock, with a simple moving average of -3.14% for the last 200 days.
+NYCB’s stock has seen a 4.34% increase for the week, with a 2.93% rise in the past month and a 5.66% gain in the past quarter.
+The volatility ratio for the week is 4.66%, and the volatility levels for the past 30 days are at 6.00% for New York Community Bancorp Inc. The simple moving average for the last 20 days is 13.05% for NYCB stock, with a simple moving average of -0.97% for the last 200 days.

 Analysts’ Opinion of NYCB